Snowmass 2021 Cross Frontier Report: Dark Matter Complementarity (Extended Version): Realizing dark matter complementarity across Frontiers

 \subsection{Computing Frontier}

 Computing is a critical component of any search for dark matter, from the collection and storage of raw data, through various stages of data movement, data processing and data analysis, all the way to the interpretation of results.
 Interestingly enough, the majority of dark matter searches are converging towards comparable scales in data volume~\cite{SmallExperiments,CF1-WG4-Report}.
 For example, direct detection experiments in the CF are approaching a raw data throughput of order 1 PB/year.
 While not an unusual scale for large current EF or NF experiments, or even CF surveys, these volumes can present a significant challenge in the direct detection community which has not historically prioritized the development of a scalable computing infrastructure in support of its scientific ambition.
-Future EF experiments will see a rapid increase in needs for both storage and computing power towards the exascale datasets that is not matched by technological developments and budgets~\cite{HEPSoftwareFoundation:2017ggl}.
+Likewise, future EF experiments will see a rapid increase in needs for both storage and computing power towards exascale datasets that is not matched by technological developments and budgets~\cite{HEPSoftwareFoundation:2017ggl}.

 Given this convergence in data size increase and complexity, some common computing needs and themes can be identified to enable successful dark matter searches across all frontiers, including:

 \begin{itemize} \item build stronger partnerships with the national supercomputing facilities, by lowering the barrier of entry and providing common tools and shared engineering.
 Solicit community input on architecture evolution, and facilitate the use of heterogeneous computing resources; \item support scalable software infrastructure tools across communities, avoiding duplication of effort.
 These tools run the gamut of data management and archiving, event processing, reconstruction and analysis, software management, validation and distribution; \item enhance industry collaborations on machine learning techniques and provide access to external experts.
 Foster efforts to understand uncertainties and physical interpretation of machine learning results. \end{itemize}